CartoDB/cartoframes/docs/developer-center/guides/06-Data-discovery.md

 </iframe>

-Some stats about the dataset:
+We can also see some stats about the dataset:

 ```python
 dataset.counts()